January 2021 Version Update: Introducing The Gantt Chart

 - See the full picture, not just a fraction.
 In addition to tasks and time entries, Scoro’s Gantt chart includes calendar events, giving you a full overview of project-related activities your team has on their hands.
 Planned time entries are automatically rescheduled when changing the length or moving the phase.
 When looking for the next available time slot in their schedule, Scoro takes your team’s actual availability into account.

 - Estimation vs actual time-frame.
-In case some activities (already done time entries) are scheduled outside of the task (and phase) time frame, Scoro’s Gantt chart shows you the actual length of the phase compared to what was initially planned (the planned start and end date).
+In case some activities (already done time entries) are scheduled outside the task (and phase) time frame, Scoro’s Gantt chart shows you the actual length of the phase compared to what was initially planned (the planned start and end date).

 What else is better with the Gantt chart: